 When you’re hotel room is bigger than your entire house, you know you’re onto something special.
 The five-star William Inglis MGallery by Sofitel Hotel opened in January and I was lucky enough to stay there in The Black Caviar Presidential Suite.
-The equine-themed hotel, overlooking Warwick Farm racecourse, features rooms that are named after horses that the Inglis family have owned.
+The equine-themed hotel, overlooking Warwick Farm racecourse, features rooms that are named after horses that the Inglis family have owned – and Black Caviar is probably Australia’s most famous contemporary racehorse, so it was such an honour to stay in this suite.

-Last month AccorHotels group brought me to Sydney ahead of Mercedes Benz Fashion Week, to speak on the Inspired by Her program and why it is so important to cater to the needs of travelling women.
-I am so honoured to named as the Inspired by Her ambassador, to speak about how womens needs should be valued – a topic I am very passionate about – and for the opportunity to stay in another fantastic MGallery by Sofitel property in Sydney.
+Last month AccorHotels group brought me to Sydney ahead of Mercedes Benz Fashion Week, to speak on the Inspired by Her program and why it is so important to cater to the needs of travelling women (see more about this in my other post here).
+I am so honoured to be named as the Inspired by Her ambassador, to speak about how women’s needs should be valued – a topic I am very passionate about – and for the opportunity to stay in another fantastic MGallery by Sofitel property in Sydney.

 Whilst staying in the William Inglis hotel the gorgeous Sigourney Cantelo from the beauty site BEAUTICATE, came over to discuss all things family, travelling and beauty.